-CAREER LEVEL STATUS DATE COMPOSITE SCORE RE ECEIVED: □Intern □Resident □Professional □Tenured □Other □Contract Substitute □1 st Year Probationer □2 nd Year Probationer □3 rd Year Probationer IT PLAN

-As required by Education Law 3012-c, all teachers who receive a Composite Rating of Ineffective, shall be required to develop a Teacher Improvement Plan (TIP) in collaboration with his/her supervisor and Lead Teacher/Peer Evaluator, if applicable.
-All teachers who receive a Composite Rating of Developing, shall be required to develop a Development Plan in collaboration with his/her supervisor and Lead Teacher/Peer Evaluator, if applicable.
-All teachers who receive a Composite Rating of Developing, shall be required to develop a Development Plan in collaboration with his/her supervisor and Lead Teacher/Peer Evaluator, if applicable.
-Union representation shall be afforded at the teacher's request.

-Teacher: Tenure: Area: Employee ID Observation Dates:

-Observer: School/Location

-Position:

-Place a check mark in the box next to any domain below that is rated as Developing or Ineffective.

-□Planning and Preparation Learning Environment Instruction Professional Responsibilities --------------------------- ---------------------- ------------- -------------------------------

-In the space below, describe the following: List goals to address the domains assessed as Developing or Ineffective; list differentiated activities to support the teacher's improvement in the areas listed above; describe the manner in which the improvement will be assessed and provide a timeline for achieving improvement.

-Goals to address area(s) checked off Activities/PD to support How will the improvement be Timeline above. improvement assessed?

-List of Participants:

-Date:

-Cc: Personnel File

-Recommendation made to teacher to contact CIT for a mentor

-PART OPTION
+CAREER LEVEL STATUS DATE COMPOSITE SO CORE RECEIVED: □Intern □Resident □Professional □Contract Substitute □1st Year Probationer □2nd Year Probationer LEVEL OF IMPRO VEMENT PLAN □Tenured □Other □3 rd Year Probationer ☐ DEVELOPMENT PLA N IP As required by Education Law 3012-c, all teac in collaboration with his/her supervisor and Lear required to develop a Development Plan in coafforded at the teacher's request. ad Teacher/Peer Evaluator, if applicabl e.
+All teachers who receive a Composite e Rating of Developing, shall be Teacher:Tenure: Area: Employee IDObservation Dates: Observer: School/Location Position: Place a check mark in the box next to any don nain below that is rated as Developing or Ineffective. □Planning and Preparation □Learning Environment □nstruction □Professiona I Responsibilities teacher's improvement in the areas listed above • Goals to address area(s) checked off above.
+Activities/PD to support improvement How will the improvement be assessed?
+Timeline List of Participants: Date: Cc: Personnel File Recommendation made to teac her to contact CIT for a mentor

+Performance Appraisal Review for Teachers (PART) OPTIONS